cadanu/cadanu/README.md

 </a>-->

 >### 👋
-> WSL is useful once you get past the quirks.
->
-> My profile pic is AI generated - it reminds me of Starfox.
+> My profile pic is AI generated - trained on a furry model apparently.
+It reminds me of Starfox.
+I'm not a furry.
+Go arc in progress.
 >
 > <!--[Website][1]-->